mmbsow/Coursera_DataScience_Spe/GettingCleaningData/project/CodeBook.md

 =========
 ### Introduction:
 This Code Book describes the "run_analysis.R" script which merges the train and test sets of the "UCI HAR Datasets" into a single data frame and, produces a tidy data set with the average of the mean and standard variation variables by subject and activity for each measurement.
+This Code Book also describes the columns and features present in the tidy data set.

-*(Note: the below assumes that the working directory is the folder "UCI HAR Dataset", so all file paths are given in a relative form.)*
+*(Note: the below assumes that the working directory contains the folder "UCI HAR Dataset" (which in turn contains the "train" and "test" folders), so all file paths are given in a relative form.)*

 =========
 ### Pre-requisites: